Samuelchi861008/Chec-Receipt/README.md

 ![image](https://github.com/Samuelchi861008/Check-Receipt/blob/master/afterInput.JPG)

-* if user won the prize, then user can click the status to see the prize
+* If user won the prize, then user can click the status to see the prize

 ![image](https://github.com/Samuelchi861008/Check-Receipt/blob/master/clickPrize.JPG)